abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/Quicksight-s3-athena.png)

+## Create a dataset using Athena Datasource

+*   On the Amazon QuickSight start page, choose Manage data.
+*   On the Datasets page, choose New data set.
+*   The Create a Data Set page displays.
+*   Scroll down to the FROM EXISTING DATA SOURCES section of the Create a Data Set page.
+*   Choose the connection profile icon for the existing data source you want to use.
+Connection profiles are labeled with the data source icon and the name provided by the person who created the connection.
+*   Choose the Create data set button to proceed.
+*   Amazon QuickSight creates a connection profile for this data source based only on the Athena workgroup.
+The database and table aren't saved.

 ## Cleanup

 At the end of every workshop, you may wish to clean up the stuff you have created so you do not incur additional costs.